Updated: Oct 14, 2021

 West’s quirky celebration of failure, together with trends like Silicon Valley’s failure parties and NASA’s Fail Smart Award, illustrates how a formerly hush-hush subject has gone mainstream.
 Yet for most organizations, failure is still taboo—a source of shame to be swept under the rug or, better yet, avoided altogether.

 This is unfortunate.
-By embracing innovative risk-taking that carries a strong possibility of failure—and then rigorously examining, analyzing, and learning from that failure—organizations can harness a powerful tool for promoting deep learning, continuous improvement, and future success.
+By embracing innovative risk-taking that carries a strong possibility of failure—and then rigorously analyzing the causes and contexts of that failure—organizations can harness a powerful tool for promoting deep learning, continuous improvement, and future success.

 Why Is It So Hard to Learn from Failure?

 First companies need to overcome the stigma associated with failure.

 Fear of failure has been ingrained in most of us since early childhood, which in turn has shaped the bias toward a performance culture that discourages risk-taking or experimentation.
 Corporate hierarchies all too often equate bad news with incompetence, making it difficult for managers to initiate a discussion on failed projects.
 And when failures happen, cognitive bias often makes it hard to extract meaningful lessons from it—those with emotional involvement in the project find it hard to be objective.